Pandaism/AdventofCode/README.md

 ## Introduction
 Advent of Code is an advent calender updated with programming challenges every day in December until Dec 25th.
-I decided to join the challenge this year after feeling confident enough about my problem solving skills.
+I decided to join the challenge as it starts this year after feeling confident enough about my problem solving skills.

 ## Information
 I am unable to start challenges at the schedule release time due to my work schedule and will be doing them whenever I can.
 The